-The generation Generation owner Owner must designate the applicable network model bus(es) at which each revenue meter is to be priced.
-Once accounting data is successfully being stored in the Market Settlements Database, the generation Generation owner Owner and the Market Settlements staff will compare the accounting data being sent from the generator to the data being received by the PJM settlements system to confirm that it is being transferred accurately.
+The Generation Owner must designate the applicable network model bus(es) at which each revenue meter is to be priced.
+Once accounting data is successfully being stored in the Market Settlements Database, the Generation Owner and the Market Settlements staff will compare the accounting data being sent from the generator to the data being received by the PJM settlements system to confirm that it is being transferred accurately.